prjemian/specdomain/specdomain/trunk/src/specdomain/doc/style_guide.rst

 EXAMPLE:
   A short example, illustrating the usage of the macro.
-As in the case of the USAGE section, the syntax should appear as preformatted text, and each input line should start with the ``>``-symbol to represent the SPEC command line prompt.
+As in the case of the USAGE section, the syntax should appear as pre-formatted text, and each input line should start with the ``>``-symbol to represent the SPEC command line prompt.
 Short explanation lines can be inserted as indented comment lines::